Functional Analysis and Exterior Calculus on Mixed-Dimensional Geometries: Background and notation

-In order to precisely discuss this geometry and the restrictions we require, we will represent it as rooted directed acyclic graphs (which we will refer to simply as trees) with coordinate maps.
-Thus for every domain $i\in I$, let $\mathfrak{S}_i$ be the tree associated with $i$ of maximal depth $d_i$.
-We will choose a global enumeration of trees and nodes such that the roots of the tree $\mathfrak{S}_i$ is node $i$, and we denote the descendants of any node $j$ as $I_j$, with the subset $I_i^{d}\subset I_i$ such that $d_l = d$ for any $l\in I_i^d$.
+In order to precisely discuss this geometry and the restrictions we require, we will represent it as rooted directed acyclic graphs (which we will refer to as DAGs) with coordinate maps.
+Thus for every domain $\Omega_i$ with index $i\in I$, let $\mathfrak{S}_i$ be the DAG associated with $i$ of maximal depth $d_i$.
+We will choose a global enumeration of nodes such that the root of DAG $\mathfrak{S}_i$ is node $i$.
+Within each DAG, we denote the descendants of any node $j$ as $I_j$.
+Moreover, we define the subset $I_i^{d} \subset I_i$ as all descendants $l \in I_i$ with associated dimension $d_l = d$.